czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 ### Scenario: No Tool Use

-Suppose you have an LLM that never so any data about Pokémon during training (poor thing).
+Suppose you have an LLM that never saw any data about Pokémon during training (poor thing).
 And now you ask it "_What is the weight of Pikachu?_".
 It does not have a chance of telling you and will either make something up (hallucinate) or tell you that it does not know.

 ### Scenario: Tool Use